jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] Q: Will all 'fundamental principles' be put out of scope?
     - [x] Exp: Read some of the actual documentation.
     - [x] A: Yes, 'fundamental principles' is out of scope with the current ideas I have now.
     - [x] By the way: I saw '2.
 Concurrency' under '3.
-Operating System' in the Circle Docs.
+Operating System' in the Encircle Docs.
 I couldn't find that content before.
 Found it.
-- [x] I tend to want to subdivide all the Done projects into groups, like I did the Future projects. (in the Other folder, not Circle Language Spec).
+- [x] I tend to want to subdivide all the Done projects into groups, like I did the Future projects. (in the Other folder, not Encircle Language Spec).
     - [x] But I get cramps in my face.
     - [x] It's hard, because it means processing many disparate pieces of information, which takes too much energy/strain for me.
     - [x] Feels bad to leave a grouping/categorization half- finished.